joshix/jxnu/content/project/identilion.md

 Identilion evolved to connect to any Twitter-compatible API, rather than being hardwired to a single service.
 This choice of Twitter-alike web services does not include Twitter itself, because Identilion doesn’t support OAuth.
 OAuth code exists but is not enabled.

-The most recent builds are versioned 1.51.5, the fifth revision of a fork from NatsuLiphone v1.51.
+The last builds carry version number 1.51.5, the fifth revision of a fork from NatsuLiphone v1.51.
 Identilion is no longer in use and is not maintained.
 [Screenshots][screens] give a flavor of the user interface and the API server settings.

 <img src="/img/identilion/screens/2-account.png" title="Account" alt="Account" />
 <img src="/img/identilion/screens/3-read.png" title="Reading" alt="Reading" />